red-hat-storage/odf-cli/docs/dr.md

 The `validate-application.yaml` report is a machine and human readable description of the command and the application status.

-The most important part of the report is the applicationStatus:
+The most important part of the report is the `applicationStatus`:

 ```yaml
 applicationStatus: